Glocal-Open-Source/volunteer-program-guide/CONTRIBUTING.md

 ## Write Documentation

-{BOOK NAME} could always use more documentation, whether as part of the official {BOOK NAME} docs, in docstrings, or even on the web in blog posts, articles, and such.
+GLOCAL Data Analysis Handbook could always use more documentation, whether as part of the official GLOCAL Data Analysis Handbook docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback